Dumebii/Articles/cleo99pc9000l09l0gmxiccp4.md

     ```

-* Our first line of code is a comment (that is specific to Atom), telling Atom that we are using ES6 so that it doesn't shoot a bunch of errors at us.
+* Our first line of code is a comment (**that is specific to Atom**), telling Atom that we are using ES6 so that it doesn't shoot a bunch of errors at us.

-* The next line is us *requiring Express.* That is*, fetching Express.* We store this in a `const.`
+* The next line is us *requiring Express.* That is ***fetching Express*** from the installation pacakage***.*** We store this in a variable.

-* The next line is fetching the Express module or method, and storing it in a `const` named 'app'.
+* The next line is fetching the Express module or method, and storing it in a variable `app`.

-* The last line is us calling a property of the `express` method, 'listen', to listen on port 3000.
+* The last line is us calling a property of the `express` method, `listen`, to listen on the port 3000.
 This simply means that we are creating a (local) server on port 3000.

 ### *Starting up your server*